 If you own a business, there’s nothing that matters more than your brand — and unless you take steps to ensure it is adequately protected, your most valuable asset is also your most vulnerable.
-Without registering your trademark with the United States Patent and Trademark Office, your intellectual property is left exposed to potential misuse that can damage your company’s reputation and bottom line.
+It is crucial to register a trademark through the United States Patent and Trademark Office.
+Without registering a trademark with the USPTO, your intellectual property is left exposed to potential misuse that can damage your company’s reputation and bottom line.
 A registered trademark is a powerful tool to protect your brand.

 Regardless of whether you’ve been using the trademark during the course of business, it must still be properly registered to have the full scope of protection available under federal law.
 Contrary to what some business owners may think, using the symbol “TM” or “SM” does not provide nationwide protection.
 These symbols only indicate you are asserting your common law rights to the mark, which may not be enough to prevail in an infringement action.
 The best way to shield your brand from the actions of wrongdoers is with a registered trademark.

 Nearly anything that identifies your brand and distinguishes it from others can be a trademark, such as a word, phrase, slogan, symbol, business or product name, and design.
 However, in order to have the full legal protection that comes with federal trademark registration, an application must first be submitted to the USPTO.
 It’s critical to ensure that the trademark is filed correctly — which is not always as simple as merely completing paperwork and paying a fee.

 There are numerous legal requirements to be aware of when it comes to trademark registration.
 There are also specific criteria that must be met to avoid office actions or delay in processing.
 The trademark application requires you to provide specific information, including: